robseb/rsyocto/doc/guides/4_Python.md

       ``````
   * The remote Debugging should start
   * If not: press the "**`Start Debugging`**" button or **`F5`**
-  * **Now *Microsoft Visual Studio Code* is configured to write and debug any Python Code directly on the embedded Linux**
+  * **Now *Microsoft Visual Studio Code* is configured to write and debug any Python Code directly on the embedded Linux via a network interface over SSH and SFTP**

        ![Alt text](VisualCodeConfig9.jpg?raw=true "Visual Studio Configuration 9")
 ___